AtharvaTilewale/AtharvaTilewale/README.md

 ## About Me

-I'm a computational biologist with a passion for turning complex biological data into actionable insights.
+I'm a **Biotechnologist and Computational Biologist** with a passion for turning complex biological data into actionable insights.
 My work focuses on **drug discovery, protein engineering, and molecular dynamics simulations**.
 I enjoy building open-source tools that empower researchers and accelerate scientific discovery.

 > **My Vision**: To design AI-powered pipelines and platforms that accelerate drug discovery, genome analysis, and systems biology — making breakthroughs in healthcare and biotechnology more accessible.